madynes/monex/examples/simple_example/README.md

 # Simple experiment
-Simple example of monex usage with Prometheus.
+Simple example of MonEx usage with Prometheus.

 ## Setup
 For this experiment, we want to monitor cpu usage.
 We will use two machines:
-- a monitoring node where we will start monex and Prometheus
+- a monitoring node where we will start MonEx and Prometheus
 - an experiment node that we want to monitor

-First install monex and prometheus on the monitoring node, on Debian:
+First install MonEx and prometheus on the monitoring node, on Debian:
 ```
 apt install python3-pip python3-flask python3-requests r-base prometheus
 pip3 install flask-cors